Selective Catholic schools

 Selective Catholic schools were Roman Catholic secondary schools that existed in England until the beginning of the twenty-first century.
-They emerged out of successive governments' desire to create a free market in the state education system.
+They emerged from successive governments' desire to create a free market in the state education system.
 These schools were able, primarily through selecting by interviewing prospect pupils along with their parents, to attract pupils from motivated families who were committed to the education and advancement of their children and to the schools themselves.

-History

-The London Oratory School in Fulham was one of the last to select its intake, until 2006 interviewing pupil candidates and their parents; afterwards it continued to select a small portion of its intake based on musical aptitude..
+The London Oratory School in Fulham was one of the last to select its intake, until 2006 interviewing pupil candidates and their parents; afterwards it continued to select a small portion of its intake based on musical aptitude.
 The John Fisher School in leafy Purley, Surrey, was interviewing prospect boys and their parents as recently as 2008.